Home

 Photography often begins as a hobby.

-But once photographers start receiving paid work — weddings, portraits, commercial shoots, product photography — the activity becomes a business.
+But once you start getting paid — weddings, portraits, events, commercial work — it becomes a business.

 • invoicing clients